-It is very important that you notify your personal tutor as soon as possible of any mitigating circumstances, such as illness or bereavement, which could adversely affect your assessment performance.
-In the case of illness, medical evidence must be supplied to the Academic Administration Office.
+It is very important that you also notify your Personal Tutor as soon as possible of any mitigating circumstances, such as illness or bereavement, which could adversely affect your assessment performance.
+In the case of illness, a medical certificate must be supplied to the School Office (EM1.25).
 The Examiners will always take such circumstances into account where appropriate, but the later the notification, the less scope there is to do so.

-In particular, notification should be before the examination diet concerned, and certainly no later than the Examiners Meeting.
+In particular, notification should be before the results are announced.
 Late notification will mean that either no account can be taken, or that formal procedures have to be invoked.
 In the latter case, final year students will not be permitted to graduate until these procedures have been completed.
-For further details, see the University Regulations in Part B of this handbook.
+For further details, see the University Regulations and the School Undergraduate Handbook.